Yanomami: Female puberty and menstruation

-The mother is notified immediately, and she, along with the elder female friends of the girl, are responsible for disposing of her old cotton garments and replacing them with new ones that symbolize her womanhood and availability for marriage.
+The mother is notified immediately, and she, along with the elder female friends of the girl, is responsible for disposing of her old cotton garments and replacing them with new ones that symbolize her womanhood and availability for marriage.
 During the week of that first menstrual period, the girl is fed with a stick, because she is forbidden from touching the food in any way.
-While on confinement, she has to whisper when speaking, and she may speak only to close kin, such as sisters or her mother, but never to a male.
+While on confinement, she has to whisper when speaking, and she may speak only to close kin, such as sisters or her mother, but never to a man.

 Until the time of menstruation, girls are treated as children, and are only responsible for assisting their mothers in household work.
-When they approach the age of menstruation, they are sought out by males as potential wives.
-Puberty is not seen as an important time period for male Yanomami children, as it is for females.
+When they approach the age of menstruation, they are sought out by men as potential wives.
+Puberty is not seen as an important time period for Yanomami boys as it is for girls.
 After menstruating for the first time, the girls are expected to leave childhood, enter adulthood, and take on the responsibilities of a grown Yanomami woman.
 After a young girl gets her period, she is forbidden from showing her genitalia and must keep herself covered with a loincloth.

 The menstrual cycle of Yanomami women does not occur frequently due to constant nursing or child-birthing, and is treated as a very significant occurrence only at this time.